thrillophilia-logo

 How To Reach

-The transportation is easily available from Istanbul airport to the Blue Mosque.
-One can take a train, tram, bus, taxi or a car to reach the site.
+The transportation is easily available from Istanbul Airport to the Blue Mosque.
+One can take a train, tram, bus, taxi or car to reach the site.

-Board the train from Ataturk airport Havalimani to Zeytinburnu and then taking a tram from Zeytinburnu to Sultanahmet, the journey will take around 58 -60 minutes.
+By Train: Board the train from Ataturk Airport Havalimani to Zeytinburnu and then take a tram from Zeytinburnu to Sultanahmet, the journey will take around 58 -60 minutes.

-One can also take a bus from Ataturk Airport to Yenikapi Istasyonu and then cover the remaining 2 kms by walking, the journey will take around one hour 15 minutes.
+By Bus: One can also take a bus from Ataturk Airport to Yenikapi Istasyonu and then cover the remaining 2 km by walking, the journey will take around one hour and 15 minutes.

-Take a taxi, rent a car or a cab from private service providers from Ataturk airport to Blue mosque and cover around 17 kms in 16 minutes.
+By Taxi: Take a taxi, rent a car or a cab from private service providers from Ataturk airport to Blue mosque and cover around 17 km in 16 minutes.

 Best Time To Visit